datadiversitylab/datadiversitylab.github.io/src/news/2023-spring.md

 * Danielle van Boxel, PhD candidate at the Applied Math department and who I co-advice, passed her COMPS and is moving forward with BARN/BARM!
 * Lia Ossana, PhD at the School of Natural Resources, passed her COMPS!
 * Reza Ehsani defended at the end of the semester, obtained his Ms in Data Science at the iSchool, and moved to San Francisco to start a Data Science position at Zipline.
 * Laura Falk (got married yay!! and changed her last name) completed her MsC in Data Science at the iSchool and presented at the Santa Cruz River Research Days.
-Check out her capstone project here.